 When the Clippers used to play at the Sports Arena, season ticket holders used to think the Sports Arena was built on an ancestral burial ground.
 Bad things kept happening.
 Fluke things.
 Moving to the Staples Center didn’t change the sorrow.
 Injuries piled up.
 Chris Paul.
 Chauncey Billups.
 Blake Griffin.

-Shaun Livingston, a lottery pick, shattered his knee and the blood curling scream he let out hung over the arena for weeks.
+Shaun Livingston, a lottery pick, shattered his knee, and the blood curdling scream he let out hung over the arena for weeks.
 Elton Brand ripped his Achilles.

 Or, the Clippers hurt themselves by trading an unprotected draft pick to the Cavaliers for Mo Williams and that pick became Kyrie Irving.
-Or before Showtime was Showtime, they trade just drafted Byron Scott to the Lakers and in return get Norm Nixon who had good years for them but didn’t propel them to greatness.
+Or before Showtime was Showtime, they traded just drafted Byron Scott to the Lakers and in return got Norm Nixon who had good years for them but didn’t propel them to greatness.